 The budget for professional services in the indirect rate includes auditor and services for preparation of the indirect cost allocation plan.
-Direct expenses include a Transportation and Land use Connection program.
+Direct expenses include a transit studies and technology plan.

 Reproduction

 Direct expenses include reproduction of plans, reports and other educational materials.
 Indirect expenses include toner and printer supplies for general reproduction.